-Democratic Republic of Congo or "DR Congo" is a war-torn Central African country bordering the Central African Republic and the Republic of South Sudan to the north, the Republics of Uganda, Burundi, Tanzania and Rwanda to the east, the Republics of Zambia and Angola to the south, the Republic of the Congo (Congo-Brazzaville) and the Atlantic Ocean to the west with about 37km of coastline.
+Democratic Republic of Congo (or "DR Congo" for short), is a Central African country bordering the Central African Republic and the Republic of South Sudan to the north, the Republics of Uganda, Burundi, Tanzania and Rwanda to the east, the Republics of Zambia and Angola to the south, the Republic of the Congo (Congo-Brazzaville) and the Atlantic Ocean to the west with about 37km of coastline.

-DR Congo is the 2nd largest country in Africa by total land area.
-DR Congo has a total land area of about 2,344,858sqkm and a population of about 79 million people making DR Congo the fourth most populous country in Africa today.
+Democratic Republic of Congo (also known as Congo-Kinshasa) is the 2nd largest country in Africa by total land area.
+DR Congo has a total land area of about 2,344,858sq.km.
+In terms of population size, DR Congo is the fourth most populous country in Africa today with a population of about 81.5 million people.
 DR Congo's population growth rate hovers around 2.6%.
 About 40% of the population lives in urban areas in major cities and towns such as Kinshasa.
 Kinshasa the capital of DR Congo contains about 9 million people.

 Democratic Republic of Congo is one of the most diverse and culturally rich countries in Africa today with over 200 ethnic and tribal groups living together.
 The four largest ethnic groups - Mongo, Luba, Kongo (all Bantu), and the Mangbetu-Azande (Hamitic) together make up about 45% of the population.
 Although over 700 different languages and dialects are spoken in DR Congo today, French remains the official language and the language for governmental purposes.
 In fact, The Democratic Republic of Congo is the most populated officially recognized francophone country in the world today.
 DR Congo is predominantly Christian with Catholics and Protestants forming about 70% of the total population.
 Muslims make up about 10% of the total population.